 Lisa Menasian Colloca

-Robert Colloca is of Italian descent and was born and raised in the New Jersey/New York City area.
-He graduated from St. John’s University with a B.S. in pharmacy in 1990.
-Robert has worked in the pharmaceutical industry for over 20 years and is currently employed as a Sr. Clinical Account Executive with Express Scripts.
-He is currently pursuing an MBA in health care management.
-In 2011 he was introduced to the Armenian culture in 2010 when he met his wife Lisa.
+Robert Colloca a New Jersey native, graduated with a B.S. in Pharmacy from St. John’s University.
+Robert has worked in the Pharmacy Industry for over 25 years and is currently employed as a Sr. Clinical Account Executive with Express Scripts.
+He recently completed his MBA in Health Care Management.
+Robert was introduced to the Armenian culture in 2010 when he met his wife Lisa.
 He now resides North of Boston with Lisa and their two children.

 Pic and Bio coming soon